eslint/markdown/docs/processors/markdown.md

 Unless a fenced code block's syntax appears as a file extension in file patterns in your config file, it will be ignored.

 **Important:** You cannot combine this processor and Markdown-specific linting rules.
-You can either lint the code blocks or lint the Markdown, but not both.
+When the processor is applied to a file, ESLint lints only the code blocks that the processor extracts — the Markdown content itself is not linted, and any Markdown rules configured for the file are silently ignored without an error or warning.
 This is an ESLint limitation.
+See [Workarounds](#workarounds) for ways to lint both.

 ## Basic Configuration